White Collar Crime Defense Lawyer in Washington DC

 The earlier an experienced white collar attorney is retained, the better the chances for a successful defense or a more favorable sentence.
 The defense attorney needs to be able to conduct an investigation in order to protect the target of an investigation.
 In most instances, cases are won or lost in the investigative phase,

 These cases may involve many different federal agencies.
 There may be personnel from the Federal Bureau of Investigation, the Securities and Exchange Commission and Internal Revenue Service, and various Inspector General’s Offices depending on the nature of the allegations.

 Our lawyers know that the details of a white collar crime case may be confusing for many people, especially if this is their first encounter with the law.
-At Dennis Boyle, Attorney at Law, we can help you understand every aspect of your case and advise you about the actions you need to take.
+At Boyle and Jasari, we can help you understand every aspect of your case and advise you about the actions you need to take.

 If you are facing white collar crime allegations, you need to take action.
 At Boyle and Jasari we are prepared to help you with all aspects of your case and make sure you understand the situation.
 Our Washington DC white collar criminal defense attorneys will mount an aggressive defense on your behalf whether you are under investigation or if you have been charged.
 To set up a meeting with one of our qualified defense attorneys, reach out to us today.
 We are ready and waiting to speak with you.
 Contact our law firm or call (202) 860-3007.